OrangeX4/typst-pinit/README.md

 # Pinit

-Pin things as you like, especially useful for creating slides.
+Relative positioning by pins, especially useful for making slides in typst.

 ## Example